JosieOnGit/Luniks/Stories/Misc/Questionnaire for Maria Limáida.md

 ### What is your OC's pain tolerance like?
 What is the worst pain they have ever felt?
 ### What is your OC afraid of?
 ### Has your OC ever hurt someone, either physically or verbally?
+During her short time in the **Kristánisin Agency**, Maria has killed up to *twenty* people in order for herself to survive.
 ### How easily influenced by others is your OC?
 ### What are common things your OC worries about?
 ### Do others consider your OC to be scary or intimidating?
+Not at all.
+In fact, others often consider Maria to be a bit of a shy character with a heart of gold.
 ### Does your OC keep their promises?
 Have they ever broken one before?
 ### Does your OC carry any guilt with them?
 ### If your OC had to pick a new identity and skip town, what would they come up with?
 Where would they go?